TheRoddyWMS/Roddy/CHANGELIST.md

   - Improved validation of configuration values.

-  - ForbidSubmissionToRunning was re-enabled and turned on by default.
+  - ForbidSubmissionOnRunning was re-enabled and turned on by default.

   - Created ExitReasons class for usage within Roddy and plugins.
 The class stores different exit codes and messages.